garykac/woven/docs/spell-list.md

 OR

-Remove all Eyes (anchored or not) from your location and all spaces adjacent to you.
+Remove all Eyes and Anchors from your location.

 ### Disperse
 ```